BProgramming/tarkin/SECURITY.md

 ## Known Limitations

-- Tarkin does not implement Row-Level Security (RLS).
-Governance is enforced at the column and table level.
-- Per-table audit exclusion is noted in comments in the generated SQL but is not yet implemented at the pgaudit object-level audit layer.
 - The `__META__` schema is protected from PUBLIC access but is readable by the database owner.
 It contains the full governance YAML, including masking strategies and role definitions.